Your New Kitten

 Just like young children, small kittens are more susceptible to catching infections and diseases as their immune system develops.

-Therefore, to avoid the threat of pesky fleas, they will require a regular treatment.
+Therefore, to avoid the threat of pesky fleas, they will require regular treatment.
 Speak to your vet first and foremost to establish a sufficient programme for your fluffy friend.

 The tell-tale signs that your pet has caught fleas include itching, red inflamed skin and small flecks on their fur too.
 It’s advised to monitor them closely at all times – this way if you observe fleas at the earliest stage, then they’ll be much easier to kill off.